loda-lang/loda-programs/programs/README.md

 * [A286264](http://oeis.org/A286264) ([program](oeis/A286264.asm)): a(n) = 2*(ceiling((n^2)/2)+1) - 1.
 * [A286429](http://oeis.org/A286429) ([program](oeis/A286429.asm)): Highest elevation of an island above sea level in a number square.
 * [A286430](http://oeis.org/A286430) ([program](oeis/A286430.asm)): Least volume of water to surround the largest possible island in a number square.
+* [A286521](http://oeis.org/A286521) ([program](oeis/A286521.asm)): Decimal representation of the diagonal from the origin to the corner (or of the corner to the origin) of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A286716](http://oeis.org/A286716) ([program](oeis/A286716.asm)): a(n) = floor(n/2) - floor((n+1)/5), n >= 0.
 * [A286717](http://oeis.org/A286717) ([program](oeis/A286717.asm)): a(n) is the number of zeros of the Chebyshev S(n, x) polynomial (A049310) in the open interval (-phi, +phi), with the golden section phi = (1 + sqrt(5))/2.
 * [A286809](http://oeis.org/A286809) ([program](oeis/A286809.asm)): Positions of 1 in A286807; complement of A286808.